stephanienguyen2020/memetron/frontend/README.md

 ## 👨‍💻 Built by Passionate Developers

-HedgeFi was built by a team of top university students passionate about **crypto, blockchain, and AI-driven market analytics**.
+MemeTron was built by a team of top university students passionate about **crypto, blockchain, and AI-driven market analytics**.
 In just five days, we created a fully branded project with comprehensive features, including **authentication, real-time data visualization, AI-powered analysis, and blockchain integration**.

-Whether you're **betting on market trends, launching your own meme coin, or researching the next big opportunity**, HedgeFi **provides the tools you need** to stay ahead in the fast-moving world of meme coins.
-With **AI-powered insights, secure blockchain integration, and an intuitive interface**, HedgeFi is **your gateway to the future of meme coin trading**.
+Whether you're **betting on market trends, launching your own meme coin, or researching the next big opportunity**, MemeTron **provides the tools you need** to stay ahead in the fast-moving world of meme coins.
+With **AI-powered insights, secure blockchain integration, and an intuitive interface**, MemeTron is **your gateway to the future of meme coin trading**.

-**TRY HEDGEFI TODAY.**
+**TRY MEMETRON TODAY.**

 ---